kuzzleio/documentation-old/src/sdk-reference/memory-storage/dbsize.md

 ## Callback Response

-Returns an integer containing the number of keys in the application database
+Returns an integer containing the number of keys in the application database.